Parasomnias in adults

 • known condition causing sleep fragmentation/deprivation

-• normal physical examination between episodes
+• normal physical exam between episodes

 • cognitive disturbance during event (confusional arousals, sleep terrors, and sleepwalking)